ArthrowAbstract/E-Was/README.md

 # Extensive Waste Management System

-Recreating the wheel pf waste segregation and collection.
+Recreating the wheel of waste segregation and collection using Artificial Intelligence and IoT.

 ## Getting Started